 Impact: The need for further electrification is significant.
-Analyses show that 40-50% of transport CO_2 emissions should be reduced through electrifying cars, light trucks and city buses which correspond to around 330 MtCO2e of 2020 emissions.
+Analyses show that 40-50% of transport $CO_2$ emissions should be reduced through electrifying cars, light trucks and city buses which correspond to around 330 MtCO2e of 2020 emissions at the EU level.
 Digital technology is an integrated part of the transformed and electrified transport system, along with other technologies (vehicles, charging infrastructure, grid).